Chajmer/advent_of_code/template_dir/README.md

     The script "create_aoc_day.sh" automatically creates the necessary files.

-    There is also a prepared Python file template.
+    There is also a prepared Python and C# file template.

     Made by https://github.com/Chajmer